-for the MLDI authority under the legal framework?
-If yes, describe the funding a other resources.
+a.
+Is there committed funding and/or other resources (e.g. staff, facilities, equipment) for the MLDI authority under the legal framework?
+If yes, describe the funding and other resources.

 Citation:

 Comments:

 b.
 Which entities are responsible for this funding and/or other resources?

 Citations:

 Comments: